oliviawestmacottssw/SSW.Rules.Content/rules/communication---do-you-offer-specific-feedback/rule.md

 "Not done, you missed the second requirement"
  The specific missed requirement lets them quickly fix the mistake

 Of course, there are times that you can 'feel' that a problem exists, but you may not even be sure how are unable to pinpoint it or can't think of a good solution.
-In this instance you should speak to someone who you think may be able to identify a solution, come to an agreement, and then request that action be taken.​
+In this instance you should speak to someone who you think may be able to identify a solution, come to an agreement, and then request that action be taken.

 When criticism is generic, it is impossible to know what to fix.